e-Russo/attendees-test/README.md

-This single component webapp was made by Arsenic (aka Yeeno) for the powsup dev test.
+This single component webapp was made by e-Russo (aka Yeeno) for the powsup dev test.
 All rights reserved.

 In order to run a development build of the app:
 ```